valpyots/tsoha-project/README.md

 # message-board-application
 A simple flask web application that functions as a message board.
-This applicaion is my course project for "Tietokannat ja web-ohjelmointi 2023, II periodi"
+This application is my course project for "Tietokannat ja web-ohjelmointi 2023, II periodi"

-My plan for this project is to create a simple message board application.
+Note that this application is currently not deployed anywhere.
+To test it:

+ - Clone this repositary locally
+ - Create ".env" file at the project root
+ - In ".env", set DATABASE_URL=<your-psql-database-goes-here> and SECRET_KEY=<your-secret-key-goes-here>
+ - Activate virtual environment and install dependencies with the following commands:
+	$ python3 -m venv venv
+	$ source venv/bin/activate
+	$ pip install -r ./requirements.txt
+ - Set database schema with
+	$ psql < schema.sql
+- After the previous steps, you should be able to run the application locally with
+	$ flask run

-The application will allow an user to:
+The application currently allows an user to:

-- post a new topic, choose a category for the post
+- post a new topic

 - respond to existing topics